Civil Plan Review

 - Overhead wires shall not be installed when aerial access is required from a fire lane.

-- Plans shall indicate location of underground piping used for fire protection.
-Include location of post indicator valve, and remote FDC - Fire Department Connection.
+- Plans shall indicate the location of underground piping used for fire protection.
+Include the location of post indicator valve, and remote FDC - Fire Department Connection.

 - Gates located along the fire lane shall be equipped with a Knox key switch or Knox padlock.

-- Backflow preventors for fire sprinklers systems shall be located inside the building on the riser.
-No underground vaults allowed.
+- Backflow preventers for fire sprinkler systems shall be located inside the building on the riser.
+No underground vaults are allowed.